box/viewer.js/README.md

 **plugins**

 Specify a map of plugin names to their configs.
 Plugin names specified in this object will be loaded when the viewer is initialized.
-See [plugins](#plugins) for more details.
+See [Plugins](#plugins) for more details.

 Example:
 ```js